RawkodeAcademy/klustered/005/README.md

 ## Discovered Symptoms
 - kubectl get nodes returns nothing at first

-  Fixer team impatience wait at least 20-30 seconds for any network timeout connectivity
+  Fixer team impatience wait first time around! at least 20-30 seconds for any network timeout connectivity

-  2nd time kubectl get node returns an error regarding etcd error
+  2nd time kubectl get node returns an error regarding etcd error, good call from David  to watch for any time outs, another thing he could have done increased
+  The verbosity.

     ![etcd time out message when doing kubectl get nodes](etcd-timed-out.png)

-    there were several failure and success events, failure to connect to peer, and failure related to diskspace
+    there were several failure and success events, failure to connect to peer, and failure related to diskspace.
     ![cat /var/log/containers etcd logs](etcd-logs-error.png)

-- Could not browser to wordpress site, nor hubble, service discovery seems broken one possible cause suggested at the begining was coredns, but what was the root cause?
+- Could not browser to wordpress site, nor hubble, service discovery seems broken One possible cause suggested at the begining was coredns, but what was the root cause?
   ![kubectl get events grepping for coredns](k-get-events-coredns-psp.png)